kaibyao/fbkl-rust/notes/transaction_deadlines.md

 * `TeamUpdateConfigChange` - Immediately.

 For the ones that happen immediately, there would be a separate deadline validation that runs to make a team's roster is legal for a deadline.

+## UPDATE 2023-08-26

+Wondering if we actually need to tie transactions to deadlines.
+Thinking more high level, deadlines are just dates by which certain actions have to happen.
+Transactions are changes that are made to a team.
+My previous thoughts on transactions happening at a different time than the changes effected by the transactions might be incorrect...
+In a simpler model, all transactions happen immediately, while separate roster lock validation and processing happens when a deadline is reached.

+Are there any downsides to doing things this way?
+* What if people want to keep the flexibility they have now with choosing how to legalize their roster at the end of the week?
+Right now, while it's true that a roster has to be legal at the time of a trade, you don't have to decide HOW to make it legal until the end of the week.
+With this system, you need to choose which players to drop in order to make your roster legal for a trade, during the time of the trade.
+* Probably still good to link the team_updates / transactions to the deadline, so we can know if a roster lock isn't completed in a league, which team updates haven't been processed.
+* Then again, couldn't we just use error logging?